CNRFisheries/Survey_gap/README.md

 ## Biomass computation

-This step compute the total biomass index of the surveyed area including the reconstructed missing hauls.
+In this step the total biomass index of the surveyed area is computed from the whole hauls including the filled missing hauls.

 - Inputs are stored in folder named “biom_index_input” by species and year